 - chromosome disorders

 The two main types of seizures are generalized seizures, which affect the whole brain all at once, and partial seizures, in which only part of the brain is involved.
-Some people with epilepsy experience both kinds.
+Some people with epilepsy have both kinds.
 Also, the electrical problem in a partial seizure can spread to cause a generalized seizure.

 Absence seizures are more common in girls than in boys.
 In this type of seizure, the person may appear to be daydreaming or may stare off into space.
-After the seizure, which may last about 15 seconds or less, the person returns to their normal activity level.
+After the seizure, which may last about 15 seconds or less, the person returns to a normal activity level.